CommandBar raises $4.8M to make web-based apps searchable – TechCrunch

-James Evans and his co-founders at CommandBar were working on a software product when they hit a wall while trying to access certain functionalities within the software.
+James Evans, Richard Freling and Vinay Ayyala, co-founders at CommandBar, were working on a software product when they hit a wall while trying to access certain functionalities within the software.

-That’s when the lightbulb moment happened and, in 2020, the team shifted to building a product search engine add-on to make software easier to use.
+That’s when the lightbulb moment happened and, in 2020, the team shifted to building an embeddable search widget to make software easier to use.

 “We thought this paradigm feels like it could be useful, but it is hard to build well, so we built it,” Evans told TechCrunch.